Does Marital Counseling Work And Who Can It Help?

 • Think more positively about each other

-While marriage counseling can be effective, it may require a significant commitment from you and your spouse to create a healthy marriage.
+While marriage therapy can be effective, it may require a significant commitment from you and your spouse to create a healthy marriage.
 Therapy can provide tools and feedback, but you may need to commit to incorporating them into your daily lives.

 iStock/ferrantraite